 Highlights: Friendly, Dependable, Loyal

-The Maremma Sheepdog is an Italian dog breed that’s similar to the Kuvasz or the Tatra Sheepdog.
-Likewise, they’re also flock guardians and thrive at this job.
+The Maremma Sheepdog is an Italian breed that very much resembles a Kuvasz or a Tatra Sheepdog.
+Likewise, they’re also flock guardians that are excellent at this job.
+It’s no surprise they’ve been doing this job for hundreds of years.

-Because of their loyal and dignified personalities, Maremmas make some of the best guard dogs for families.
-They aren’t big on barking, meaning they’re a great option for owners living in apartments.
+Because of their top-notch loyalty and dignified personalities, Maremmas make some of the best guard dogs for families today.
+Plus, they aren’t big on barking, meaning they’re a great option for owners living in apartments.

 22. Slovensky Cuvac